Side effects of chemotherapy

 • Your hospital may have its own diet information for cancer patients.
 You can also talk to the hospital or community dietitian for advice about what to eat.

 Some people gain weight during chemotherapy.
 Talk to a dietitian if this becomes a problem for you.
-Any weight gained during chemotherapy can be due to medicines, but usually comes off when treatment stops.
+Any weight gained during chemotherapy can be due to medicines, and usually comes off when treatment stops.

-Loosing your hair during chemotherapy, depends on the type of chemotherapy given.
+Losing your hair during chemotherapy, depends on the type of chemotherapy given.
 Ask your specialist what to expect based on your treatment plan.
 Your hair may start to fall out 2–3 weeks after the first treatment or it may not fall out for quite a while.
 Your scalp may feel hot or itchy just before it starts to fall out.

 What can you do?

-• You might want to wear a hairnet at night to catch all the hairs, or use a mini vacuum to clean the hairs from your pillow.
+• You might want to wear a hairnet at night to catch all the hairs or use a mini vacuum to clean the hairs from your pillow.

 • Many people find losing their head hair very upsetting.
 Try to remember that it will grow back.
 Until it does, you might want to wear a wig.
 It's a good idea to get a wig fitted before you start losing your hair, so that it matches as closely as possible your style and colour.
 You may want to get your hair cut shorter so that it fits better under a wig.
 Spend some time choosing one that suits you.